Fujisan [Mt. Fuji] / 富士山 (Shizuoka)

 • Beautiful Places

 Mishima Skywalk, opened in 2015, is one of the newest tourist attractions in Shizuoka Prefecture.
-At an impressive 400 meters, it is the longest pedestrian-only suspension bridge in Japan.
-From the bridge, visitors can enjoy a panoramic view of Mt.
-Fuji , Suruga Bay, and the mountains of Izu.
-There are also cafes and restaurants around the bridge, where visitors can relax a moment while admiring the beautiful scenery.
+Marks the longest pedestrian-only suspension bridge in Japan at an impressive length of 400 meters.
+The panoramic view may be enjoyed of Fujisan [Mt.
+Fuji], Suruga Wan [Suruga Bay] and the mountains of Izu from the bridge.
+Praise the beautiful scenery and relax at the cafes and restaurants around the bridge.

 • National Parks